If you love good venison cheesesteaks, things just got a whole lot better.

 - 1 thawed package of venison steaks

-- Green and red peppers - chopped long
+- Green and red bell peppers - chopped long

 - 1 large onion - sliced thin and long